abus-aikorea/voice-gulliver/docs/README.eng.md

    - Voice-Gulliver installation requires an Internet connection, and depending on the system, installation may take more than an hour.
    - Never close the Windows-Command window during installation.
    - If a problem occurs during installation, delete the installer_files folder and run start.bat again.
-#### If Browser does not run automatically
-- Close the Windows-Commnad window and run start.bat again.
-- Run the browser directly and enter the address displayed in the Windows-Command window (e.g. **http://127.0.0.1:7892**) in the address bar.

 ### Run screen